 HELEN SUPERIOR ROOM

 Helen-the-giraffe was born in front of the manor on 1 August 2009 but she sadly passed away in May 2015.
 Helen was a natural leader but she was also extremely naughty!
 She was the daughter of Daisy II.
 Helen was named after a catholic sister who was a friend of Betty Leslie-Melville who bought the manor with her husband Jock in the 1970s and began the giraffe breeding programme.
 Sister Helen was based in Tanzania and was responsible for bringing Betty to Africa for the first time.
 At 43 square-metres, this large corner room in the Garden Manor is one of the most spacious and is often visited by hungry giraffes looking for treats in the morning.
 Guests who stay here are most welcome to feed them from Helen’s windows before breakfast.
 The room has two four poster beds which can be put together to make a large double bed or separated for two singles.
-The room is large enough to accommodate a small extra bed for a child or baby cot if required upon request.
+The room is large enough to accommodate a baby cot if required upon request.
 The en-suite facilities consist of twin sinks, a bathtub and shower.
 Helen’s room has views towards the Ngong Hills to the west as well as southward views over the giraffe sanctuary and forest.
 On a very clear day, one can even see Mount Kilimanjaro’s snowy peak in the distance from this room.

 KELLY SUPERIOR ROOM